 The spouse (husband, wife or common-law partner) of the deceased taxfiler is imputed from information on the deceased filer's tax return.
 This imputed spouse is the non-family person. - -7 = Non-family person: 1 deceased filer.

-There is one filer the deceased, with no evidence of a surviving spouse. - 8 = Common-law family: 1 filer.
+There is one filer - the deceased, with no evidence of a surviving spouse.

+8 =Common-law family: 1 filer.
 Available since 1992.

-From the information provided on the filer's tax return, the other common-law partner is imputed. - -9 = Husband-wife family: 2 deceased filers.
+From the information provided on the filer's tax return, the other common-law partner is imputed.